 She could see that it was Ryan from the corner of her eye, but she didn’t turn to look at him.
-The lack of emotion, rather, the lack of remorse, would probably work against her.
+The lack of emotion – rather, the lack of remorse – would probably work against her.
 Though, at least she wasn’t prancing around in a ballerina outfit soliloquising about the Rorschach-esque shapes that the blood splatter had made.

-‘What happened here?’ his voice was a monotone.
+‘What happened here?’
+His voice was a monotone.
 She heard the swish of his long jacket as he crouched – presumably checking the corpse’s pulse.

-His voice remained a monotone.
+His voice remained flat.
 ‘Why?’

 ‘I should have kneecapped him.
-I panicked, no I didn’t, that’s a damn lie, it felt like the right thing to do, and now you think I’m insane cause I said that, and guess what, I am.’
+I panicked – no I didn’t, that’s a damn lie.
+It felt like the right thing to do, and now you think I’m insane cause I said that – and guess what, I am.’

 He put his hand on her shoulder only long enough to spin her to face him.
 ‘Why did you kill him, Miss Mimosa?’